xristos8574/IR-JumpKit-Builder/README.md

 ### Transparency & Review

 This project is fully open and **self-auditable**.
-The builder is a single `.ps1` file — every download URL, every embedded script, and every file written to disk is visible in plain text.
+The builder is a single `.ps1` file, every download URL, every embedded script, and every file written to disk is visible in plain text.
 You are encouraged to read it before running it.
 All downloads come from:

 - Official GitHub releases (GitHub API — no hardcoded version pins)
 - Sysinternals / Microsoft CDN
 - Sophos (HitmanPro) and Malwarebytes (AdwCleaner) via BleepingComputer's download infrastructure
 - Official vendor sites (Wireshark, PuTTY, NirSoft)

-The build report includes SHA-256 hashes for every downloaded file for chain-of-custody purposes.
+The build report includes SHA-256 hashes for every downloaded file for chain-of-custody purposes, and highlight signed files.

 ### Defensive Use Only